Industrial Settlements

 Inherited Character

-Characteristics of older landscapes have survived within this zone due to the piecemeal development patterns of the later 19th and early 20th century shown clearly on figure 3.
-Many of the early phases of these developments took place along existing roads – as a result, the courses of these roads became fossilised in the developments and persist today (figure 5).
-Elsewhere, existing rural enclosures often provided convenient development plots, especially the narrow units typical of post medieval strip enclosures.
-Good examples of such strips fossilised by the 19th century development of workers terraces survive across this zone with good examples at Queen Street, Swinton and throughout the Parkgate, Rawmarsh character area.
+Characteristics of older landscapes have survived within this zone due to the piecemeal nature the later 19th and early 20th century developments.
+Many of the early phases of these developments took place along existing roads – as a result, the courses of these roads became fossilised in the developments and persist today.
+Elsewhere, existing rural enclosures often provided convenient development plots, especially the narrow units typical of post-medieval strip enclosures.
+Strips fossilised by the 19th century development of workers terraces survive across this zone, for example at Queen Street, Swinton, and throughout the Parkgate, Rawmarsh character area.

-In 1851 the site of the later ‘Bradgate’ Industrial Settlement area was a small hamlet, typical of others in South Yorkshire though to have originated as squatter settlement around a small area of common land.
-Industrial activity was already present in the form of coal pits and quarries locally.
+In 1851 the site of the later ‘Bradgate’ Industrial Settlement' was a small hamlet, typical of others in South Yorkshire thought to have originated as squatter settlements around common land.
+Industrial activity was already present locally in the form of coal pits and quarries.

-By the 1890s the settlement had been enlarged by building further row housing along the edges of existing roads and also along a newly built east west road.
+By the 1890s, the settlement had been enlarged by further row housing along the edges of existing roads and also along a newly built east - west road.

-The modern settlement of Bradgate has legibility both of the assarted common in addition to the 19th century row housing despite its later enveloping by 20th century housing.
+The modern settlement of Bradgate has legibility both of the earlier common and 19th century row housing, despite having been enveloped by 20th century housing.

 Figure 5: Development of Bradgate.

-Historic mapping © and database right Crown Copyright and Landmark Information Group Ltd (All rights reserved 2008) Licence numbers 000394 and TP0024: Modern maps © Crown copyright.
+Historic OS mapping © and database right Crown Copyright and Landmark Information Group Ltd (All rights reserved 2008) Licence numbers 000394 and TP0024; Modern maps © Crown copyright.
 All rights reserved.
 Sheffield City Council 100018816.
 2007

 Later Characteristics

-The 1970s and 80s saw the closure of many of the industries that these settlements were established around, leading to significant hardship in the region.
+The 1970s and 80s saw the closure of many of the industries that these settlements were established around, leading to significant hardship in the borough.
 After a period of neglect, the 1990s and early 21st century have seen a concerted effort to improve and regenerate former industrial settlements.
-This has involved further demolition of cramped housing, sometimes leading to replacement homes being built but often the land is left as an urban green space.
-This pattern can be seen at Parkgate (figure 6) where the early phase of the industrial has largely been demolished and the terraced housing replaced with hundreds of new homes.
+This has involved demolition of cramped housing, sometimes leading to replacement homes being built, but also to land being left as urban green space.
+This pattern can be seen at Parkgate, for example, where the early phase of the industrial settlement has largely been demolished and the terraced housing replaced with hundreds of new homes.

-Figure 6: The ‘Parkgate Rawmarsh’ Industrial Settlement character area using HEC data to shade the image according to the date of individual units.
-The yellow area shows surviving largely terraced development clustered around the main road dating from 1855-1919.
-The grey shaded area shows inter-war (1919-1945) terraces and allotment gardens.
-The pink areas show areas of late 20th century (post 1975) housing, mostly municipal developments on the sites of cleared mid 19th century terraces.
+Figure 6: The ‘Parkgate Rawmarsh’ character area, showing the date of individual character units.
+The terraced development clustered around the main road dates from 1855-1919 (shaded yellow); inter-war (1919-1945) terraces and allotment gardens are shaded grey; late 20th century (post 1975) housing, mostly municipal developments on the sites of cleared mid 19th century terraces, are shaded pink.

 Cities Revealed aerial photography © the GeoInformation Group, 1999